fungenomics/scCoAnnotate/README.md

 # scPred

 Both reference and query is normaluzed using `Seurat::NormalizeData()`.
 Needs computed PCA space.
-Dimesions set to 1:30 according to tutorial.
+Dims set to 1:30 according to tutorial.
 Default model `SVMradial`.
 Option to switch model should be set up in snakemake.

 Normalization and parameters based on this tutorial: